-Sprint files lawsuit against Dish Network and Clearwire in attempt to block Dish's bidAlex Wagner - Deputy Managing Editor, News Desk
+Sprint files lawsuit against Dish Network and Clearwire in attempt to block Dish's bidAlex Wagner - Editorial Director of News and Content

 Just when you thought that this whole Sprint-Clearwire-Dish Network love triangle couldn't get any crazier, well, it did.
 Sprint announced tonight that it has filed a lawsuit against both Clearwire and Dish, claiming that Dish's recent bid of $4.40 per share for Clearwire violates both Delaware law and the rights of Sprint and Clearwire's other investors under Clearwire's charter and the Equity Holders Agreement.
 Sprint's complaint with the Delaware Court of Chancery.